NEA Mandates and Structures

 Mandate (Document extract):

-Under the guidance of the Working Party on Scientific Issues of Reactor Systems (WPRS) the expert group will perform specific tasks associated with uncertainty analysis in modelling of coupled multi-physics analysis of present and future nuclear power systems.
+Under the guidance of the Working Party on Scientific Issues of Reactor Systems (WPRS) the Expert Group on Uncertainty Analysis in Modelling (EGUAM) will perform specific tasks associated with uncertainty analysis in modelling of coupled multi-physics analysis of present and future nuclear power systems.
 Reactor types considered include, but are not limited to the following:

-- Present generation LWRs and HWRs with advanced and innovative fuels, evolutionary and innovative LWRs and HWRs.
+- Present generation light-water reactors (LWRs) and heavy-water reactors (HWRs) with advanced and innovative fuels, evolutionary and innovative LWRs and HWRs.

 The expert group will provide advice to the WPRS and the nuclear community on the scientific development needs (data and methods, validation experiments, scenario studies) of sensitivity and uncertainty methodology for modelling of different reactor systems and scenarios.